Revised 18 September 2022

 Using his telescope, Galileo made a number of important discoveries which revolutionised astronomy.
 He discovered the four brightest moons of Jupiter which are now called the Galilean moons.

 He studied the way that the Moon was lit and how this changed over time and correctly deduced that this was due to shadows of lunar mountains and craters.
 Galileo turned his telescope to the Milky Way and discovered that it consisted of a vast number of stars, each too faint to be seen individually with the naked eye.
 When viewed from Earth these stars are so closely packed together they appear to be clouds.
-However, the discovery which had the greatest impact on his life was the phases of Venus, which I’ll talk about next.
+However, his discovery which had the greatest impact on his life was the phases of Venus.

 As seen from the Earth, Venus goes through a full set of phases in a similar way to the Moon.
-However, because Venus appears so small, these are only visible through a telescope.
-Galileo was the first person to see them.
+However, because Venus appears so small, these are only visible through a telescope and Galileo was the first person to see them.

 At point A in the diagram above, when Venus is between the Earth and the Sun, the sunlit part of Venus faces away from us making the planet almost invisible.
 The amount of the sunlit part of Venus we can see gets larger or waxes through to a crescent phase (B), to a half Venus (C) and then to a full Venus at point D, when the whole sunlit side facing the Earth is illuminated.
 It then gets smaller or wanes back to a half Venus (E) , then to a crescent (F) and then finally back to being almost invisible back at point A.